bhemsen/bhemsen.github.io/index.md

 ### Note

 I want tell you how to get startet with your Pi.
-There are lots of tutorials out there e.g. [this](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)
+There are lots of tutorials out there e.g. [this nice Turorial](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)

 ### Install your Soundcard